go-pound/go-pound-soul-sand/README.md

 * [Iris](https://modrinth.com/mod/iris) adds support for third-party shader packs, such as [Complementary](https://www.curseforge.com/minecraft/customization/complementary-shaders).
 * [Mouse Tweaks](https://modrinth.com/mod/mouse-tweaks) enhances the vanilla RMB item dragging mechanic to make it more useful, adds two new LMB dragging mechanics, and the ability to quickly move items between inventories using your scroll wheel.
 * [Stay True](https://www.curseforge.com/minecraft/texture-packs/stay-true) is a resource pack that adds variations to break up the vanilla game's repetitive textures.
 It also makes leaves bushy!
 If you prefer the vanilla look, you can disable the resource pack in the game options.
+* [Time & Wind](https://www.curseforge.com/minecraft/mc-mods/time-wind) allows us to modify the length of the game's day and night cycle.
 * [Toast Manager](https://www.curseforge.com/minecraft/mc-mods/toast-manager) disables the tutorial and recipe toast notifications that you probably no longer need to guide you through the game.
 (But you can re-enable them in the mod's settings screen if you wish.)
 * [TrashSlot](https://modrinth.com/mod/trashslot) adds a trash slot to your inventory, allowing you to quickly and easily dispose of unwanted items.
 * [Universal Graves](https://modrinth.com/mod/universal-graves) sticks your inventory and XP in a gravestone, complete with your head on it, when you die.